microsoft/CromwellOnAzure/docs/quickstart-cromwell-on-azure.md

 ### Via Azure Storage Explorer
 ![Select a blob to upload from Azure Storage Explorer](screenshots/newexplorer.PNG)

-For example, a trigger JSON file with name `task1.json` in the "new" directory, will be move to "inprogress" directory with a modified name `task1.guid.json`.
-This guid is a workflow id assigned by Cromwell.<br/>
+For example, a trigger JSON file with name `task1.json` in the "new" directory, will be move to the "inprogress" directory with a modified name `task1.uuid.json`.
+This uuid is a workflow ID assigned by Cromwell.<br/>

 Once your workflow completes, you can view the output files of your workflow in the `cromwell-executions` container within your Azure Storage Account.
-Additional output files from the cromwell endpoint, including metadata and the timing file, are found in the `outputs` container.
+Additional output files from the Cromwell endpoint, including metadata and the timing file, are found in the `outputs` container.
 To learn more about Cromwell's metadata and timing information, visit the [Cromwell documentation](https://cromwell.readthedocs.io/en/stable/).<br/>

 ## Abort an in-progress workflow
 To abort a workflow that is in-progress, go to your Cromwell on Azure Storage account associated with your host VM.
 In the `workflows` container, place an empty file in the "abort" virtual directory named `cromwellID.json`, where "cromwellID" is the Cromwell workflow ID you wish to abort.